-Manuscripts must be submitted electronically at www.clinicalschizophrenia.net.
+Authors are requested to submit manuscript at Online Manuscript Submission System or send as an e-mail attachment to the Editorial Office at firstname.lastname@example.orgemail@example.com.
 The manuscript must be typed, double-spaced, utilize 12 point type, and have 1" margins all around.
 The manuscript text (including tables) should be prepared using a word processing program and saved as an .rtf or .doc file.
 All pages should be numbered consecutively, beginning with the title page; all manuscript copies must include a complete set of tables, figures, and legends.

 Should include: the complete title of the manuscript; a running head not to exceed 50 characters (including spaces); the full name of each author and the author's institutional affiliation; the corresponding author's name, address, telephone, fax, and e-mail address; a word count for the text only (excluding abstract, acknowledgments, figure legends, and references); the number of tables and figures.

 The abstract should provide the context or background for the paper and should state the paper's purposes, basic procedures (selection of study subjects or laboratory animals, observational and analytical methods), main findings (giving specific effect sizes and their statistical significance, if possible) and principle conclusions.
 Provide three to ten key words or short phrases that capture the main topics of the paper.
 These key words will assist indexers in cross-indexing the article and may be published with the abstract.
 Terms from the Medical Subject Headings (MeSH) list of Index Medicus should be used.